Avanitia/Avanitia.github.io/_posts/2022-06-11-retention-analysis-ptx.md

 ```

 <p align="justify">
-The last CTE is master_cohort2, with purpose to hold the information of total customers retained (same idea as get_point, but different target).
+The last CTE is master_cohort2, with purpose to <ins>hold the information of total customers retained (same idea as get_point, but different target)</ins>.
 Since we have all the informations we needed, let's move on to main query.</p>

 ```tsql
 SELECT